4jux/virtuemart-to-razuna/README.md

 # virtuemart-to-razuna
 Movin pictures from virtuemart to razuna and adding labels.

-The projeckt is on going test for simplify virtuemart move over to magento.
+The project is on going test for simplify virtuemart move over to magento.

-Desided to keep magento pictures seperatly in the Razuna DB.
+Desided to keep magento pictures separately in the Razuna DB.

 So magento searches pictures from Razuna DB by the product SKU.